 - your personal log wiki page

-- participation/attendance in team meetings and in our group meetings (in my office), and in #slack, etc.
+- participation/attendance in team meetings and in our group meetings (in my office)

 Note that if your personal contribution to the project is minimal then your grade will reflect that, regardless of what the project itself receives.
 Thus, it is possible for a student to fail the class even when the students' project receives an A.

 Also note that doing the work for someone else (that is, git-committing code under someone else's name or committing someone else's code under yours) will also result in a formal report to the Office of Academic Integrity, which might lead to expulsion from USC.